 Just like the recipe title says, this is a super easy blueberry bundt cake to make!
 It takes approximately 15-20 minutes to prep the recipe and 85-90 minutes of baking.
 And while your bundt cake bakes, you can clean up!

+Make the batter.
 Whisk your dry ingredients first, then add them to the wet ingredients.
 Be careful not to over mix the batter!
-And make sure to use a spatula to fold in the coated blueberries into the batter.
+And make sure to use a spatula to fold the coated blueberries into the batter.

-You'll pour a little of the batter into the prepared bundt cake pan first, then sprinkle some of the cinnamon sugar mix over top.
+You'll pour a little of the batter into the prepared bundt cake pan first, then sprinkle some of the cinnamon-sugar mixture over top.
 Repeat this until you've used up all the batter.
 You can save the cinnamon sugar mix for other recipes!

-- 3 cups (396 grams) All-Purpose Flour, plus 2 tablespoons for coating the blueberries
+- 3 cups All-Purpose Flour, plus 2 tablespoons for coating the blueberries

 - 4 Large Eggs, room temperature